jotapapel/javaesque/README.md

 	end
 }
 ```
+Just like with interfaces you can change the value of both _object_ and _class_ variables but only after they have been declared.
+You can't add new variables outside the prototype table (and outside the _constructor_ function, anyway).

 Classes have three modifiers:

 1. __extends__: This modifier allows you to make one class inherit the variables (interfaces and `constructor` function) of another class.
+The only argument this modifer accepts is the name of the class you want to extend as a string (this string value can point to a global or local variable containing a class).
 ```lua
 class 'Fish' : extends 'Animal' {
 	moves_in_shoals = true,
 	number_of_fins = 3
 }
 ```
 2. __implements__: This modifier allows you to implement interfaces _aka_ assign the variables of an interface to a class.
+The only argument this modifier accepts is the name or names of the interfaces you want to implement.
+If you want to implement more than one interface simply separate it's names by a comma `implements 'Inteface1 [, Interface2]'` (The names of the interfaces inside the string can point to global or local variables contaning an interface).
 ```lua
 class 'Shape' : implements 'Drawable' {
 	constructor = function(self, width, height)